How To Set Environment Variables With PowerShell

 What are environment variables in Windows?

-PowerShell allows you to manage and access environment variables in all supported operating systems.
-It lets you access, change, clear, and even delete them when needed.
+Environment variables can be accessed and managed in multiple ways including Windows Explorer, text editors like Notepad, the command prompt, and PowerShell.
+PowerShell allows you to manage and access the environment variables in several supported operating systems and lets you access, change, clear, and even delete them when needed.

-Machine (system) scope
+Machine (System) scope

 User scope